 Spuerkeess will store your personal data in accordance with its legal obligations and only for as long as is necessary for the purposes pursued by Spuerkeess.

-The period for which your data is stored may vary and depends on the nature of the data and the purposes pursued, in addition to the data storage periods imposed by applicable laws and regulations.
+The retention period for your data varies and depends on the nature of the data, the purposes of the processing and the retention periods imposed by applicable legal and regulatory provisions, in particular anti-money laundering and counter-terrorist financing regulations.

 Accounting data is stored for a period of ten years from the end of the financial year to which it relates, in accordance with applicable regulations.